 Unfortunately, people only want cows for their milk, and that results in the illegal slaughter of each of her calves.
 For this reason, VSPCA only adopts out bulls.
 We form an agreement with every adoptive farmer that if he ever finds himself in a position where he no longer wants the bull, he must return him to us.

 The Usefulness of Cows

 Cows are worth so much more than the things for which society gives them credit.
 For us, the biggest benefit is their dung.
 It can be used as fertilizer, as well as fuel.
 This means, the longer the cows live, and are eating a healthy diet, the longer we can grow our food, cook, and generate electricity.
 Killing a cow for her meat puts an end to her usefulness.
-We believe cows and bulls should live their lives as happily, and long, as possible.
-Since there are many humane ways which they can benefit us, we also believe in taking advantage of those things, as long as we cause them no harm in the process.
+We believe cows and bulls should live their lives as happy, and long, as possible.
+Since there are many humane ways in which they can benefit us, we also believe in taking advantage of those things, as long as we cause them no harm in the process.

-This bio-gas plant holds 85-cubic meters.
+This biogas plant holds 85-cubic meters.
 A minimum of 200 cows giving fresh cow dung is needed to run it.
 The dung is put into a tank, mixed with water and pushed inside the plant, which has two major chambers.
-We do in this every evening so that by the next morning the gas is formed, ready to be used for the day accordingly.
+We do this every evening so that by the next morning the gas is formed, ready to be used for the day accordingly.
 For cooking, we can use it directly, but to run or convert to electricity from the gas, we need to pass through a generator.
 Presently, 10% diesel and 90% bio-gas can be used.
 The finished bio-gas product can supply electricity or cooking gas to 50 average families or 500 individual members.

 The Costs of Running the Cow Sanctuary